leighhalliday/savonrb.com/index.md

 end
 {% endhighlight %}

-You can specify HTTP headers:
+You can also set some default HTTP headers and HTTP basic and WSSE auth credentials:

 {% highlight ruby %}
 class User
   extend Savon::Model

   headers { "AuthToken" => "BdB)33*Rdr" }
-end
-{% endhighlight %}

-As well as HTTP basic and WSSE auth credentials:

-{% highlight ruby %}
-class User
-  extend Savon::Model

   basic_auth "username", "password"
   wsse_auth "username", "password", :digest end
 {% endhighlight %}

-Now for the most useful feature, you have to define the service methods you're working with via the `.actions` class method. `Savon::Model` creates both class and instance methods for every action.
+To really benefit from Savon's conventions and knowledge of your service, you should tell Savon about the service methods you would like to expose through your Model. `Savon::Model` creates both class and instance methods for every action.
 These methods accept a SOAP body Hash and return a `Savon::SOAP::Response`.
 You can wrap them or just call them directly:

 {% highlight ruby %}
 class User